stevenschwenke/legacyCoderetreatWorkshop/README.md

 ### 11:15 - 12:05 Slot 2: Golden Master
  - creates tests for following slots
+- if time is too short, we'll also use slot 3 to finish writing the tests and move every topic one slot

 ### 12:05 - 13:00 Slot 3: Subclass to test